Explainable Binary Classification of Separable Shape Ensembles: Introduction

-Note the assumption of differentiable curves in literature is a convenience for talking broadly about simple arc-length measures and arc-length reparametrizations.
-The core developments in this work only require measurable curves over a compact domain, which is sufficient to assume they are at least Lipschitz continuous per~\eqref{eq:reg_Hilbert_space} but does not necessitate that curves be regular---similar to arguments in~\cite{srivastava2010shape,bruveris2016optimal}.

-We also remark that~\eqref{eq:reg_Hilbert_space} is more restrictive than alternative assumptions on a space of grains which may be weakened to be at most continuous, of bounded variation, differentiable almost everywhere, or, quite possibly, fractal.
-However, \emph{the fundamental nature of grains is presently ambiguous} as they are formed by complicated sub-atomic interactions driving rapid changes in phase~\cite{zhou2023atomic}.
-Assumptions alluding to an appropriate space of curves are not clear from first principles.
-Consequently, any weakened treatment of assumptions on the space of curves, beyond~\eqref{eq:reg_Hilbert_space}, is desirable albeit difficult to assert from first principles.

-Additionally, pre-processing in MTEX to extract curves from imaging implies a smoothing of grain boundaries with a suite of methods~\cite{hielscher2019denoising,atindama2023restoration} but inevitably results in a partition of the rectangular material area~\cite{bachmann2011grain}.
-It is conceivable that \emph{segmented grains} may admit a finite set of singularities as `corners' or `junctions'---\ie, sets of measure zero where three boundaries meet or two boundaries depart, respectively, in the partition of the plane.
-However, if segmented grains are strictly piecewise smooth or polygonal due to a finite number of singularities on sets of measure zero, they are still appropriately measurable and applicable to our analysis~\cite{bruveris2016optimal}.
-In this case, convergence rates of subsequent approximations may be limited but this expense is minimal in comparison to the image processing.

-Conversely, although singularities may be present in segmented grains by virtue of an algorithm which partitions the plane, \emph{physical grains} may still be smooth to some extent---\ie, the singularities may be artificial and thus \emph{smoothing may constitute a correction}.
-In this context, the physical nature of the problem may be one of \emph{packing} smooth grain structures, not partitioning material areas.
-Regardless of the assumed regularity of curves, either perspective is flexibly managed in this presentation and we do not assert one perspective is more or less correct.

-Our motivation is to relate novel interpretations of data objects over finite dimensional matrix manifolds to a functional analysis over an infinite dimensional RKHS.
-This interpretation facilitates a flexible choice of kernel which can be used to control the regularity of a Hilbert space of curves~\cite{micheli2013matrix} hypothesized in any application.
+Our primary contribution is a formal interpretation that discrete transformations are collocations of dual representations presented in~\cite{micheli2013matrix}.
+In other words, we relate novel interpretations of the SST configuration space over finite-dimensional matrix manifolds to a functional analysis over an infinite-dimensional RKHS.
+This interpretation facilitates a flexible choice of kernel which can be used to control the regularity of a Hilbert space of curves~\cite{micheli2013matrix} as hypothesized in any application.
+This motivates novel explanations and extensions between landmark configurations and the $\mathbb{R}^d$-valued RKHSs in~\cite{micheli2013matrix} representing infinite-dimensional features of curves.
+This is an innovation to classical configuration spaces~\cite{kendall2009shape} which have no demonstrated connection to an infinite-dimensional space of curves.